SESMG/SESMG/docs/index.rst

    :alt: Sink-Example
    :align: center

-   Exemplary input for the creation of sinks
+   Exemplary input for the sinks sheet